juek/CustomSections/README.md

 ##About
-Developer plugin for rapid prototyping of scustom section types.
+Developer plugin for rapid prototyping of custom section types.
 Current version 1.0b1

 See also [Typesetter Home](http://www.typesettercms.com), [Typesetter on GitHub](https://github.com/Typesetter/Typesetter)